 This work presents one specific implementation of how computational reproducibility can be connected with scholarly review and publishing.
-Naturally, a single implementation of an API used only by one project team has severe limitations and experiences are not generalisable, not the least because of the confining context of a research project.
-Nevertheless, the implementation nevertheless points out many important aspects and taught valuable lessons, which can help to adopt concepts, specifications, or even software for a productive infrastructure.
+Naturally, a single implementation of an API used only by one project team has severe limitations and experiences are not generalisable, not in the least because of the confining context of a research project.
+Nevertheless, the implementation points out important aspects and taught valuable lessons, which can help to adapt concepts, specifications, or even software for a productive infrastructure.